Thurinum/simple-media-encoder/README.md

 ## How to install
 ### Binaries
-Binary releases should be available before February 2023.
+A <a href=https://github.com/Thurinum/simple-media-encoder/releases>binary release</a> is available for Windows!
+Although still in beta, it should be quite usable.

 ### Source
 This tool uses the Qt for Application Development framework, under the GNU GPL v3 open source license.